 Mistake: Making major changes before collecting statistically significant data Solution: Follow the “Rule of 10/100/1000”:

-- Wait for 10 sales or 100 clicks for initial directional data
+- Wait for 15 sales or 120 clicks for initial directional data (updated for 2025 algorithm)

 - Require 1000 impressions before judging CTR